tillo13/cohere_demo/README.md

 - **Conversational AI:** The bot can engage in natural language conversations with users, responding to their input with human-like messages.
 - **Stock Market Information:** Provide real-time data for a given ticker symbol.
-- **Image Generation:** Generate images based on user-provided descriptions, using the Stable Diffusion API.
+- **Image Generation:** Generate images based on user-provided descriptions, using the Stability.ai API.
 - **Language Model Integration:** Uses OpenAI's LangChain to enhance user prompts.

 ## Examples